MERLIN: Multimodal Embedding Refinement via LLM-based Iterative Navigation for Text-Video Retrieval-Rerank Pipeline: Related Works

-Concurrent to prior studies and our work, \cite{NEURIPS2023_c1b3d1e2} proposed a chat-based image retrieval system (ChatIR) that interacts with users through conversation to gather additional information beyond the initial query, aiming to better understand and clarify the user’s search intent.
-Different from ChatIR, MERLIN incorporates frame-level answer generation tailored to the specific requirements of text-video retrieval, employing a training-free approach.
-Furthermore, inspired by Composed Image Retrieval~\cite{Liu_2021_ICCV, jang2024spherical}, we iteratively \textit{refine} the embedding by employing spherical linear interpolation, instead iteratively \textit{concatenate} question and answer pair and feed into retrieval model.
-Lastly, we handle both multi-modality data simultaneously, meaning that our generation result would be more likely aligned to user's search intent.
+Concurrent to prior studies, \citet{NEURIPS2023_c1b3d1e2} proposed a chat-based image retrieval system (ChatIR) that interacts with users through conversation to gather additional information beyond the initial query, aiming to better understand and clarify the user’s search intent.
+Following from ChatIR, \cite{lee-etal-2024-interactive} proposed the plug-and-play interactive text-to-image retrieval system.
+Different from ChatIR, \nj{our} MERLIN incorporates frame-level answer generation tailored to the specific requirements of text-video retrieval, employing a training-free approach.
+Furthermore, inspired by Composed Image Retrieval~\cite{Liu_2021_ICCV, jang2024spherical}, we iteratively \textit{refine} the embedding by employing spherical linear interpolation, instead \nj{of} iteratively \textit{concatenating} question and answer pair and \nj{feeding} into \nj{the} retrieval model.
+Lastly, we handle both multi-modality data simultaneously, meaning that our generation result would be more likely aligned to \nj{the} user's search intent.
 This iterative refinement process mirrors human tendencies to continuously improve their queries based on interactive feedback, akin to strategies seen in feedback-based refinement in textual content.
 This approach is supported by the growing application of reinforcement learning, which has been increasingly utilized to enhance the quality of generated content through both reference-based and reference-independent feedback mechanisms~\cite{bohm2019better, Stiennon2020LearningTS, ziegler2019fine, wu2021recursively, ouyang2022training, glaese2022improving, akyurek2023rl4f, madaan2023selfrefine, lee-etal-2024-ask, Liang_2024_CVPR}.